Fall in Florida: We have color changes, too!

 About the Author

-Jennifer Reed is the Editorial Director of Naples Botanical Garden and a longtime Southwest Florida journalist.
+Jennifer Reed is the Garden’s Editorial Director and a longtime Southwest Florida journalist.